raspberrypilearning/make-a-face/en/step_4.md

 [[[generic-theory-simple-colours]]]

 --- task ---

 **Test:** Run your project each time you change it so you can see the progress you've made.

 --- /task ---

 --- task ---

-Position the eyes to suit the face you are drawing.
+Experiment with ellipses to create the eyes you want.
+Here are some tips to help:

-The first number in `ellipse` is the center of the eye.
-The eyes should be the same distance from the center of the drawing.
+**Tip:** The first number in `ellipse` is the center of the eye.
+The eyes should be positioned the same distance from the centre of the drawing.
 In the example, `160` and `240` are both '40' pixels away from 200 which works for a drawing with a width of 400.
-You will need different numbers if your drawing has a different width.

-You can either change the numbers or calculate the values.

 --- collapse ---